BestTimesToVisit.com Logo

 Hike to the Summit of Mount Mansfield

-Challenge yourself with a trek up Vermont's highest peak, Mount Mansfield.
-The 'Chin' and 'Forehead' offer dramatic, rocky ridgelines with sweeping vistas of the Green Mountains.
-For a less strenuous option, drive the scenic Smugglers' Notch road, stopping at overlooks, but be aware it's closed in winter.
+Challenge yourself with a hike up Vermont's highest peak, Mount Mansfield.
+The 'Chin' and 'Nose' offer dramatic, rocky ridgelines with unparalleled 360-degree views of the Green Mountains and beyond.
+For a less strenuous option, take the scenic auto road (toll required) to the summit parking area and enjoy a short walk to the top.

 See all 8 things to do →